Udoekaobe1/Aleo/README.md

 ### Deployment ID: at1nzdvqt4v4fyujkyhpv48d7hw0gc3t6teynk3g7y9z6z8kn8qp5psz4ev28
 #### Description of Steps Used
 For my second_leo, I wrote the following code accordingly:
-- leo new my_project_name: This was to create my project
+- leo new my_second_leo: This was to create my project named my_second_leo
-- cd my_project_name: To change directory to current working directory
+- cd my_second_leo: To change directory to current working directory
 - Changed the private key in the .env file to the private key in my leo wallet
 - leo run 2u32 3u32 --network testnet: This was to add the two numbers which gave us 5u32. u32 is the datatype
-- leo deploy --network testnet: This made it possible for us to see the changes/activities on our leo wallet
+- leo deploy --network testnet: This made it possible for us to see the changes/activities on our leo wallet. i fee was deducted from the aleo wallet.

 ##### Screenshot
 ![Screenshot (913)](https://github.com/user-attachments/assets/4662df35-7ef2-4e13-94f7-7ffe2d7f939b)